A lot or a little?

 What's the story?

-Oliver Stone's BORN ON THE FOURTH OF JULY is based on the true story of Vietnam veteran turned antiwar activist, Ron Kovic (played by Tom Cruise).
-Eighteen year-old Kovic, inspired by John F. Kennedy, and encouraged by his mother, and a marine recruiter, joins the United States Marines in 1964 with hopes of serving his country in Vietnam.
-The film examines his ultimate disillusionment while "in country" and the debilitating injury which ends his tour of duty.
-His postwar treatment at the hands of his family, an understaffed and under-funded veteran's administration, and a changing society, lead Ron into veteran-driven antiwar activism.
+Oliver Stone's BORN ON THE FOURTH OF JULY is based on the true story of Vietnam-veteran-turned-antiwar-activist Ron Kovic (played by Tom Cruise).
+Eighteen-year-old Kovic, inspired by John F. Kennedy and encouraged by his mother, a Marine recruiter, joins the United States Marines in 1964 with hopes of serving his country in Vietnam.
+The film examines his ultimate disillusionment while "in country" and the debilitating injury that ends his tour of duty.
+His postwar treatment at the hands of his family, an understaffed and under-funded veteran's administration, and a changing society lead Ron into veteran-driven anti-war activism.
 Filled with violence, social and personal turmoil, and religious struggle, the film depicts a painful view of a complex time in American history.

 Is it any good?

 Born on the Fourth of July garnered Oliver Stone a Best Director Oscar and marked one of Tom Cruise's first forays into serious adult acting.
 There also are fine cameo performances by Willem Dafoe and Lili Taylor and riveting footage and reenactments of the 1972 Republican and 1976 Democratic National Conventions.
 (The real Kovic protested at the former and spoke at the latter.)
 The film also boasts an excellent soundtrack.